File storage and I/O

 Your home directory on Genepool mounted across all NERSC systems.
 You should refer to this home directory as $HOME where ever possible.
 If you had an old home directory at JGI, on /house or on the netapps we recommend you refer to this old home directory as $OLD_HOME.
 You should not change the environment variable $HOME.
 For more details on quotas, dotfile initialization and back ups, please see our global homes page.

-projectb is a new 2.7PB GPFS based file system for JGI projects.
-There are two portions of the projectb filesystem: projectb/projectdirs and projectb/scratch.
+projectb is a 2.7PB GPFS based file system for the JGI's active projects.
+There are two distinct user spaces in the projectb filesystem: projectb/sandbox and projectb/scratch.
 The projectb filesystem is available on genepool, hopper and carver.
 The projectb filesystem is only mounted on NERSC computer systems.

-projectb "Scratch" space is intended for staging and running JGI calculations on the NERSC systems, including genepool, hopper, and carver.
+projectb "Scratch" and "Sandbox" space is intended for staging and running JGI calculations on the NERSC systems, including genepool, hopper, and carver.
 On genepool, the projectb scratch space is the recommended filesystem for performing file IO during all your calculations.
 If you have access to the genepool resource, you should have space on projectb scratch.
 If you don't, please file a ticket at http://help.nersc.gov.
+The Sandbox areas were allocated by program.
+If you have questions about your program's space, please see your group lead.

 Each user has a "scratch" directory.
 Scratch directories are NOT backed up and file are purged if they have not been accessed for 90 days.
 Access your scratch directory with the environment variable "$SCRATCH" for example: